• Skip to primary navigation

 Yes, you can and it actually freezes pretty well.
 Here is how to freeze and reheat it:

-• Freezing Mashed Squash: Cool the mashed squash to room temperature, then transfer it to freezer-safe bags or containers, leaving space for expansion.
+• Freezing: Cool the mashed squash to room temperature, then transfer it to freezer-safe bags or containers, leaving space for expansion.
 Label with the date and freeze for up to 6 months for the best quality.

 • Reheating: Thaw in the refrigerator overnight, then reheat on the stovetop or microwave, adding liquid (like water, broth, or milk) if too thick.
 Adjust seasoning after reheating as flavors might mellow from being frozen.